How Amazon EKS Brings Best of Kubernetes and Amazon Web Services

 There are three high-level steps involved before you run your first containerized workload in EKS:

-- Configuring kubectl — Once the masters and workers are in place, we have to point kubectl — the CLI of Kubernetes client — to the API server exposed by the control plane.
-To authenticate and authorize the user, EKS expects slight modification to the standard configuration file.
-This is done by embedding the authentication extension which will pick up credentials from standard AWS CLI configuration file.
+- Configuring kubectl — Once the masters and workers are in place, we have to point kubectl — the CLI of the Kubernetes client — to the API server exposed by the control plane.
+EKS expects slight modifications to the standard configuration file to authenticate and authorize the user.
+This is done by embedding the authentication extension, which will pick up credentials from the standard AWS CLI configuration file.

 Amazon EKS team has retained much of the standard workflow and experience of dealing with Kubernetes.
-Anyone familiar with Minikube or other managed service such as AKS or GKE, can seamlessly switch to EKS.
+Anyone familiar with Minikube or other managed services such as AKS or GKE can seamlessly switch to EKS.

 Integration with Amazon VPC

 Unlike in other environments, the pods running in EKS get an IP address that belongs to the CIDR of the subnet that the node is deployed.
-These IP addresses are routable within the VPC, and they comply with all the policies and access controls defined at the network level.
+These IP addresses are routable within the VPC and comply with all the policies and access controls defined at the network level.